Pros and Cons of Self-Hosted LMS

-Where is the best place to sell online courses: your own website, or an e-learning platform?
+Where is the best place to sell online courses: your own website, or an LMS platform?

 For many online educators, the first decision they have to make is whether to build their new online course on a hosted e-learning platform such as Udemy or Thinkific, or host it themselves on their own website using a self-hosted solution such as LearnDash or some other WordPress-friendly LMS.